 On the playback page, you can see the search panel at the top, and the search result panel on the left-hand side, and the playback control panel on the lower-right side.
-You can click on the arrow - icon to hide or show the top or left control panel.
+You can click on the arrow -- icon to hide or show the top or left control panel.
 You can also leave the playback page and click [Live View] or [Setup] button to view live image or perform system configuration.

 Figure 6-1.
-Playback page
+RS-2212 playback page

-- 1 Search result panel Here it displays the results based on your search criterion.
+1 Search result panel - Here it displays the results based on your search criterion.
 Double-click any found item to start play back.
-You can sort the search result by clicking on any column header. - 2 Server filter Select the Compro NVR you want to search on.
-Here you can choose to perform search on another Compro NVR as long as you have added additional servers to the list of available servers in the Multiple Server Setup page. - 3 Channel filter Select the channel(s) to perform search on.
-All the channels are selected by default. - 4 Event filter Choose the event type(s) you would like to use to search for recordings.
-All the event types are selected by default. - 5 Time and date filter Set the start date/time and end date/time for which you like to search.
-The default time period is designated as one day before current system time. - 6 Search button Press the button to perform a search. - Snapshot button Allows you to take a snapshot of the current video clip. - 8 Open file Open a recording stored on your PC and play it on this screen. - 9 Download Download the retrieved recording you've selected from the search result panel. - 10 Video window Shows currently played recording.
+You can sort the search result by clicking on any column header.

+2 Server filter - Select the Compro NVR you want to search on.
+Here you can choose to perform search on another Compro NVR as long as you have added additional servers to the list of available servers in the Multiple Server Setup page.

+3 Channel filter - Select the channel(s) to perform search on.
+All the channels are selected by default.
+RS-2208 offers 8-channel recording whereas RS-2212 offers 12-channel recording.

+Event filter - Choose the event type(s) you would like to use to search for recordings.
+All the event types are selected by default.

+5 Time and date filter - Set the start date/time and end date/time for which you like to search.
+The default time period is designated as one day before current system time.

+7 Snapshot button - Allows you to take a snapshot of the current video clip.

+- 9 Download Download the retrieved recording you've selected from the search result panel. - 10 Video window Shows currently played recording.

-- Playback speed Allows you to speed up the playback speed by a factor of 2 to 16.
-Use the 'Plus' button for increasing speed and 'minus' button for slowing up.' - Playback control From left to right: 'jump to the beginning', 'previous frame', 'play/pause', 'next frame', 'jump to the end.' - 13 Volume control Drag the slider to adjust volume; click the speaker icon to mute / unmute. - Seek bar Drag the seek bar to any position to start playing from that selected point.
+1 Playback speed - Allows you to speed up the playback speed by a factor of 2 to 16.
+Use the 'Plus' button for increasing speed and 'minus' button for slowing up.'

+Playback control - From left to right: 'jump to the beginning', 'previous frame', 'play/pause', 'next frame', 'jump to the end.'

+13 Volume control - Drag the slider to adjust volume; click the speaker icon to mute / unmute.

+4 Seek bar - Drag the seek bar to any position to start playing from that selected point.